igorcascimiro/form-validation/README.md

-# Private Exercise - Form Validation
+# Form Validation - Exercise
 The focus of this exercise was to learn and practice Javascript by developing a form and validating it's answers.

 ## Overview